Our Chief Officers

 Chris originally trained as a probation officer and in 1999 established Nottingham’s first multi-agency Youth Offending Team.
-From there he moved to the Youth Justice Board as Head of Performance where he led on developing and implementing a performance management framework for the Youth Justice System.
-He joined Rainer in 2006, which became Catch22 in 2008.
+From there he moved to the Youth Justice Board as Head of Performance.

 Chris is an advocate for the social enterprise sector playing a key role in the delivery of public services.
 As a result, Catch22 is known both for its innovative and collaborative approach to justice, education, employability and social care.